unkyulee/micro-journal/micro-journal-rev-6-one-piece/quickstart.md

 # SD CARD

-**SD card is included in this Micro Journal Rev. 6.
-You don't need to buy.
-Refer to this step only when you need to buy a new one**

 ![SD](./images/sd.jpg)

 Micro Journal Rev.6 takes a SD card.
 Try to buy lower capacity as possible.
 If the size is bigger than 32 GB... you need to setup a special partition to make it recognized in the Micro Journal Rev.6.
 I believe 1 GB should be more than enough.
 It will takee 8 years of typing to fill it up.